simonipiponi/ae-text-expression-selector/README.md

-In Javascript talk, this is how you can think of what's going on under the hood:
+In Javascript talk, this is basically what's going on under the hood.
 ```Javascript
 for(let textIndex=1;i<=textTotal;textIndex++) {